Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

-- Notice!
+- Recognize and call out when it is going well.
+It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 Times when your child/teen chooses something different other than what the crowd is doing are times to recognize.
 Stopping to reflect on relationships and considering consequences and how their decisions will impact others are the fundamentals of responsible decision making and deserve recognition.

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition is a tool to promote positive behaviors.
-They need to happen along the way.
-Find small ways your child/teen is making an effort like using self-control and let them know you see them.
+Find small ways your child/teen is making an effort, like using self-control, and let them know you see them.

 Connect with other Montana parents about underage drinking and drugs at LetsFaceItMt.com.